 This town has earned a reputation with surfers as a great destination in Peru to catch a wave or two.
 But it also has other claims to fame.
 For instance, some believe that Huanchaco may have been the birthplace of Peru’s most iconic dish — ceviche.
 So you’ll definitely need to sample the local version of this iconic Peruvian dish.
 Huanchaco is also situated close to the impressive ruins of Chan Chan, which was the largest city in South America during the pre-Columbian era.
 And while in Huanchaco, you’ll definitely want to take a few pictures of the unique reed boats used by the local fishermen.

-7. Lima Where to Stay
+7. Lima Where to Stay in Lima

 Overshadowed by Cusco and Machu Picchu, Peru’s capital is often overlooked by tourists, especially in the popular months of July and August when the city is frequently covered in a cold, thick fog.
 However go here in the southern hemisphere summer and you’ll find a different Lima.
 It boasts several tourist-friendly neighborhoods including artsy Barranco and Miraflores, which sits high atop cliffs overlooking the Pacific Ocean.
 Lima is also a foodie paradise.
 It, in fact, has more restaurants on the San Pellegrino World 50 List than any other city except for Tokyo.